zendframework/zend-stratigility/docs/book/install.md

   http-interop/http-middleware dependency in your `composer.json`, and you can use any version which is currently supported by the polyfill package [webimpress/http-middleware-compatibility](https://github.com/webimpress/http-middleware-compatibility);
-  if you are creating a new project, we recommend version 0.5.0.
+  if you are creating a new project, we recommend version 0.5.0 (though current versions of Expressive may only support 0.4.1).

 - `zendframework/zend-escaper`, used by the `ErrorHandler` middleware and the (legacy) `FinalHandler` implementation for escaping error messages prior to